Chester County Property Taxes, Explained

 Looking for a home in Chester County?

-Our concierge desk does a 1-on-1 needs analysis with you, then hand-picks a vetted local agent or lender, not whoever paid for your ZIP.
+Our co-founder Carmen does a 1-on-1 needs analysis with you, then hand-picks a vetted local agent or lender.
 Free, no obligation.
 If you work with a partner we introduce, NookLocal may earn a referral fee from their broker.

-Double opt-in.
-We only email you after you confirm.
 Unsubscribe any time.
 See our Privacy Policy.

 Tax data: Chester County assessment office, adopted school budgets, and the Pennsylvania State Tax Equalization Board (Common Level Ratio).
 Effective rates assume an assessment at the current CLR, the right baseline for a purchase.
 Figures do not subtract homestead or farmstead exclusions, which lower the school portion for many owner-occupants; apply for those after you buy.
 Deemed reliable but not guaranteed; verify with the county and district before transacting.